Pudevelopment/website_technology/README.md

 # website_technology

 > [!NOTE]
-> This project only runs on servers because of PHP and MySQL
+> This project only runs on servers because of PHP and MySQL. <br>
 > A preview is available [here](pudevelopment.tech)
 >